AnthonyChew/SC1015/README.md

 # Exploratory Data Analysis

-For our Exploratory Data Analysis we conducted it in jupyter notebook titled [EDA.ipynb](https://github.com/AnthonyChew/SC1015/blob/main/EDA.ipynb)
+## For our Exploratory Data Analysis we conducted it in jupyter notebook titled [EDA.ipynb](https://github.com/AnthonyChew/SC1015/blob/main/EDA.ipynb).
-These are our findings:

-Estimated amount of owners:

 As the focus of our project is to predict the number of owners per game, we first plotted the estimated number of users for the games.

+## These are our findings:

+##Estimated amount of owners:

-<ins>Number of Data Points(games) for each estimated range</ins>
+<ins>Number of Data Points(games) for each estimated range</ins>:

 ```
 0-20000                   28246